-Aston Martin Aramco Formula One® Team And Netapp Renew Partnership
+Aston Martin Aramco Formula One® Team and NetApp Renew Partnership

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- The Aston Martin Aramco Formula One® Team and NetApp® (NASDAQ: NTAP), the intelligent data infrastructure company, today announced the renewal of their partnership, designating NetApp as the team's Global Data Infrastructure Partner.
-NetApp has been a key partner to the team since it returned to Formula One® racing in 2021 after more than 60 years away from the track.
-This partnership renewal builds on the previous three years of successful collaboration, empowering Aston Martin Aramco to use NetApp's storage technology to instantly store, manage, and access the immense amounts of data the team needs to optimize its performance.
+Dubai, UAE. – February 6, 2024 – The Aston Martin Aramco Formula One® Team and NetApp® (NASDAQ: NTAP), the intelligent data infrastructure company, today announced the renewal of their partnership, designating NetApp as the team’s Global Data Infrastructure Partner.
+NetApp has been a key partner for the team since it returned to Formula One® racing in 2021 after more than 60 years away from the track.
+This partnership renewal builds on the previous three years of successful collaboration, empowering Aston Martin Aramco to use NetApp’s storage technology to instantly store, manage, and access the immense amounts of data the team needs to optimize its performance.

 Data gives Formula One® drivers and their support teams the insights they need to make the right decisions to optimize their race performance.
 Data powers simulations that help teams predict and respond to scenarios that might occur during a race such as changing weather conditions or an unplanned pit stop.
 Using data to understand the impact of these situations in advance enables them to adapt in real-time in a race where milliseconds matter.
 Without those insights, the teams might not make a decision about how to respond before the opportunity has passed by.
 During any race, the Aston Martin Aramco team collects data from hundreds of sensors, including real-time performance statistics such as track temperature, tire degradation, and aerodynamics.
 Instant access to that data, both trackside and at the team’s state-of-the-art AMR Technology Campus (AMRTC), gives the team the data it needs to adapt its race strategy in real-time.
 Since sharing data between the track and team headquarters plays such a central role in the team’s success, data storage and management is a mission-critical function.